CoderLovely08/ebook-portal-backend/README.md

 A comprehensive digital eBook platform that enables users to browse, purchase, read, and manage digital books.
 Built with Node.js, Express, Prisma, PostgreSQL for the backend and designed to support frontend applications.

+## Frontend Repository

+The frontend repository is available at [BookVerse Frontend](https://github.com/CoderLovely08/ebook-portal-frontend).

 ## Project Overview

 The eBook Platform provides a complete solution for digital book management with three core modules:

 ### 1. User Module

 - Self-registration and account management
 - Browse books by categories and search functionality
 - Purchase and access digital books